Home/Italy/Milan

 Is the air quality in Milan safe right now?

-Milan currently has an AQI of 60, classified as Moderate.
-Air quality is moderate - acceptable for most, sensitive groups should monitor.
+Milan currently has an AQI of 44, classified as Good.
+Air quality is good - safe for everyone.

 What is the PM2.5 level in Milan?